 Would you spontaneously know what to do here?
 Hmm?
-[Interviewer]

-No, not spontaneously.
-[Participant 5]

-No?
-[Interviewer]

-Nope.
-[Participant 5]

-Could you enter data here by yourself?
-[Interviewer]

-No, but I should know how to do it.
-[Participant 5]

-Help was requested as to how to make the keyboard appear only after touching sections that ask for data to be entered, which wasn't the case with previous generations of mobile devices.
+[Interviewer] No, not spontaneously.
+[Participant 5] No?
+[Interviewer] Nope.
+[Participant 5] Could you enter data here by yourself?
+[Interviewer] No, but I should know how to do it.
+[Participant 5] Help was requested as to how to make the keyboard appear only often touching sections that only for data to be entered, which after touching sections that ask for data to be entered, which wasn't the case with previous generations of mobile devices.
 This is illustrated in the following interview excerpt: